Uranium mining by country: Virginia

-In February 2010, the Commonwealth of Virginia contracted the National Research Council and Virginia Polytechnic Institute to oversee a National Research Council study of potential environmental and economic effects of uranium mining in Virginia.
+In February 2010, the Commonwealth of Virginia contracted the National Research Council and Virginia Polytechnic Institute to oversee a National Research Council study of the potential environmental and economic effects of uranium mining in Virginia.
 The National Research Council study, funded indirectly by a $1.4 million grant from Virginia Uranium to the Commonwealth, resulted in a report released in December 2011.
 Uranium mining and processing carries with it a range of potential health risks to the people who work in or live near uranium mining and processing facilities.
 Some of these health risks apply to any type of hard rock mining or other large-scale industrial activity, but others are linked to exposure to radioactive materials.
 In addition, uranium mining has the potential to impact water, soil, and air quality, with the degree of impact depending on site-specific conditions, how early a contaminant release is detected by monitoring systems, and the effectiveness of mitigation steps.

 Some of the worker and public health risks could be mitigated or better controlled through modern internationally accepted best practices, the report says.
 In addition, if uranium mining, processing, and reclamation were designed, constructed, operated, and monitored according to best practices, near- to moderate-term environmental effects should be substantially reduced, the report found.

 However, the report noted that Virginia's high water table and heavy rainfall differed from other parts of the United States—typically dry, Western states—where uranium mining has taken place.
 Consequently, federal agencies have little experience developing and applying laws and regulations in locations with abundant rainfall and groundwater, such as Virginia.
 Because of Virginia's moratorium on uranium mining, it has not been necessary for the Commonwealth's agencies to develop a regulatory program that is applicable to uranium mining, processing, and reclamation.

 The report also noted the long-term environmental risks of uranium tailings, the solid waste left after processing.
 Tailings disposal sites represent potential sources of contamination for thousands of years.
 While it is likely that tailings impoundment sites would be safe for at least 200 years if designed and built according to modern best practices, the long-term risks of radioactive contaminant release are unknown.

 The report's authoring committee was not asked to recommend whether uranium mining should be permitted, or to consider the potential benefits to the state were uranium mining to be pursued.
 It also was not asked to compare the relative risks of uranium mining to the mining of other fuels such as coal.

 Texas

 Uranium Energy Corp. began in-situ leach mining at its Palangana deposit (grading .135% U3O8) in Duval County in 2010.
-Uranium loaded resin beads from that ion-exchange facility are processed into yellowcake at the company's Hobson processing plant, one of only three operating processing plants in the United States.
+Uranium-loaded resin beads from that ion-exchange facility are processed into yellowcake at the company's Hobson processing plant, one of only three operating processing plants in the United States.
 The company has three more South Texas deposits permitted or under development.